CompuTec/computec-docs/docs/wms/user-guide/catch-weight.md

 ### Recording Total Quantity for Different DUoMs of Different Quantity

-In the video below, you can see the CompuTec WMS with Catch Weight option on behavior when recording ten packages (pcs) with weights ranging from 9,21 to 11,45 (even though the DUoM is set to 10).
+In the [video](https://www.youtube.com/watch?v=HHxk_J8FX1E), you can see the CompuTec WMS with Catch Weight option on behavior when recording ten packages (pcs) with weights ranging from 9,21 to 11,45 (even though the DUoM is set to 10).
 The transaction used in this example is Goods Receipt PO from Purchase Order.

 Note that the check button on the quantity form does not work with Catch Weight.
 After setting up the units, click back to Document Details, and choose a required item row, the right arrow, and the Save icon (as shown at the end of the video).